haasr/indeed-jobs-searcher/README.rst

 as the base of this job searcher.
 Running Sidharth's code showed me a workable proof of concept (after tweaking the code) for extracting and storing useful job information from Indeed, using Selenium and BeautifulSoup -- neither one of which I have much experience with.

 From there I scaled up for my needs.
-I am using my data analytics skills to compile a list of top cities where I wish to live and work after I graduate (based on several factors: different measures of diversity, cost of living, proximity to friends and family, etc.).
+I used my data analytics skills to compile a list of top cities where I wish to live and work after I graduated (based on several factors: different measures of diversity, cost of living, proximity to friends and family, etc.).
-Part of my analysis is figuring out which of my prospective cities has the jobs I'm looking for.
+Part of my analysis was figuring out which of my prospective cities has the jobs I'm looking for.
 Hence this project was born.
 I derive a
 CSV file of cities by printing out a ``DataFrame`` from my analysis and then I plug the CSV file into my jobs searcher to capture available jobs for each location into an Excel workbook which I can import with ``pandas`` for the next phase in my analysis.

-As a current Natural Language Processing (NLP) student, I am interested in ameliorating the usefulness of this program by using sentiment analysis and classification (perhaps via a neural net) to help gauge the viability of jobs per location.
+As a former Natural Language Processing (NLP) student, I am interested in ameliorating the usefulness of this program by using sentiment analysis and classification (perhaps via a neural net) to help gauge the viability of jobs per location.
 Unfortunately, that will probably happen in the distant future as I barely have sufficient time to write this readme file.